syncfusion-content/javascript-docs/js/Currency/Getting-Started.md

 The following screenshot displays the output when the above code is executed.

-{% include image.html url="/js/Currency/Getting-Started_images/Getting-Started_img2.png" Caption=""%}
+{% include image.html url="/js/Currency/Getting-Started_images/Getting-Started_img2.png" Caption="Textboxes with watermark text"%}

- Textboxes with watermark text

 ### Set the MinValue, MaxValue and Value in Textboxes